 Monday, March 08, 2010

-What Gender is Oscar?
-Revisited
+What Gender Is Oscar?

-It turns out this subject has been raised before, and since--as chronicled here by Daniel Radosh.
+It turns out this subject had been raised before, and since--as chronicled here by Daniel Radosh.
 Sorry, D.R., I wasn't aware of your prior piece when I wrote mine!
 Although it's such an obvious idea that he might not have been the first either.
+You might still be able to find the version the Times printed here.

 Why is there a Best Actress Award?